shossains/OOPProject/README.md

 I have failed 2 courses in Q2, so that's my biggest motivation to pass this course as well as the other courses in Q3.</br>
 My colleagues might be having the problem, so with that thought in mind I don't want them to fail to.</br>
 According to the rubric, good communication may give you a positive grade already.</br>
-So that's what I am going to focus on.
+So that's what I am going to focus on.<br/>